-GOVERNMENT OF MALTA FONDI.eu Change in Project Manager Form I, (Name of Authorised Representation) • Manager) holder of ID card No. (ID No.) to the position of Project Manager in the stead of (Name of current Project Manager) for the inv vestment project (Project Reference) effective as or f (Date of new appointme :nt) .
-The new Project Manager holds the enterprise and may be contacted on (Insert Phone Number) and (Insert email Address).
+GOVERNMENT OF MALTA FONDI.eu Chang e in Project Manager For rm I, (Name of Authorised Representation (Name of Beneficiary) Manager) holder of ID card No. (Name of current Project Reference) effective as of as the Beneficiary, appoin ID No.) to the position of t (Name of new Project Project Manager in the stead vestment project (Project The new Project Manager holds the position of (Insert Position within Enterprise) within the enterprise and may be contacted on (Insert Phone Number) and (Insert email Address).
 Name of Authorised Representative Signature Date Name of New Project Manager Signature Date Co-funded by the European Union